usdoj/singletablepages/README.md

  <?php print $app->renderColumn('MyBodyColumn'); ?>
 </div>
 ```
-Additionally, if you have created a Twig template for the entire row, you can render that with:
+Additionally, if you have created a Twig template for the entire row called "renderAll.html.twig", you can render that with:
 ```
 <php print $app->renderAll(); ?>
 ```

+## Templating

+This library supports Twig templating of individual database columns.
+You control the location of the Twig template in the configuration file (see singletablepages.yml.dist).
+Inside this folder, you can optionally create template files named according to the database column, but with an extenstion of ".html.twig".
+For example, to template the output of the "Title" column, you would create a file called "Title.html.twig".
+The templates are passed a variable called "row" which contains all of the data for the page.
+Additionally they are passed a variable called "value" which contains only the data for the column you are templating.

+As mentioned above, to use the renderAll() method, you also have to create a Twig template called "renderAll.html.twig".
+This is useful if you would like to use Twig for a larger chunk of output, instead of just per field.

 ## Database table